wolf-tech07/Lord-listener/README.md

 2. where it says username in the quotes put your alta username
 3.  where it says password in the quotes put your alta password
 4.  save it in the top left under file
+5. go to aliases and replace any (name) with your username (i know theres a lot)
 5.  close vscode
 6.  run the application called TownListener close to the bottem and run it

+go to the phrases file to see the phrases i added

 Be sure to say the command exactly or it might not hear you or run the complete wrong command You can spawn/trade post items in amounts of 1-500